shalri/fscode/_posts/github-pages-with-tailwind-and-vite.md

 @tailwind utilities;
 ```

-You can delete all the contents of `styles.css` and just add the Tailwind
+You can delete all the contents of `styles.css` and add the Tailwind
 directives above.

 **Optional** but highly recommended when playing around with Tailwind--[Sorting Classes with Prettier](https://shalri.github.io/fscode/post/prettier-for-sorting-tailwind-classes-automatically)